Faisal-pixel/eni-brand-architect-fs/thinking.md

  So editing a blog thinking:
  We want to pop out the same modal used for creating a blog right, but before it pops up, we want to fetch the information from the backend, then they can edit, once they are done, we can then send a put request to the baceknd

+SO i can have a modal there, that basically receive the src, but how do i optimize the image larger